harikvpy/python-articles/async-python-part-2/article.md

 $ man poll
 ```

-Man pages for both these functions describe them as `synchronous I/O multiplexing`.
+Man pages for both these functions describe them as <i>synchronous I/O multiplexing</i>.
 Essentially these functions allow sockets to be queued up with OS so that when there's any network activity around the socket (in/out traffic or connection), it's reflected in the corresponding file descriptor returned by the function.
 The functions also allow you to specify a timeout value (which can be set to 0), after the elapse of which the function returns irrespective of the queued up sockets' state.

-Python `selectors` use this API and the async counterparts of socket API are implemented using the `selectors` library.
+Python <i>selectors</i> use this API and the async counterparts of socket API are implemented using the <i>selectors</i> library.

 ## Proof is in the pudding
 It might surprise you to learn that the concurrency example above is a lot closer to the async event loop implementation than you may think.
-Async functions are represented by a `coroutine` object, much like generators are represented by a `generator` object.
-And `coroutine` is a specialization of a `generator` object.
-The primary difference between the two is that `coroutine` can be invoked with arguments (multiple times) whereas `generator` only emits values until it runs out of values to emit.
+Async functions are represented by a <i>coroutine</i> object, much like generators are represented by a <i>generator</i> object.
+And <i>coroutine</i> is a specialization of a <i>generator</i> object.
+The primary difference between the two is that <i>coroutine</i> can be invoked with arguments (multiple times) whereas <i>generator</i> only emits values until it runs out of values to emit.

 If you're still not convinced that generators form the basis for async Python, perhaps this little experiment will finally provide you the proof.